Save water, lower your water bill, and earn rebates for lawn conversion and irrigation equipment upgrades. EBMUD rebates are effective July 1, 2017.

 Rebate amounts vary depending on square footage converted and type of equipment installed.

 Terms and conditions apply to this offer.
 Please carefully review details in the brochure and application.

-NOTE: Do not start your project before you receive written authorization from EBMUD.
-Projects that are completed before EBMUD approval DO NOT QUALIFY.
-Rebates are not retroactive.
+Do NOT start your project before you receive written authorization from EBMUD.

 Download the W-9 tax form at: https://www.irs.gov/Forms-&-Pubs